 Chinese food is beloved in every corner of the world.
 But if you ask someone outside the Asian continent what constitutes “authentic” Chinese, they might not be able to answer (correctly, at least).
 An American might say crispy sweet and sour pork, while someone from the West Indies may mention jerk chicken lo mein.

-As Chinese immigrants formed communities throughout the world, they yielded diverse takes on Chinese cuisine using ingredients at hand, and tweaked for local palettes.
-Here are six Chinese dishes to try on six different continents:
+As Chinese immigrants dispersed and formed communities throughout the world, they yielded diverse takes on Chinese cuisine using the ingredients at hand, and tweaked for local palettes.
+Here are six Chinese dishes to try on six different continents.

 General Tso’s is a new-age classic of pseudo-Chinese cuisine.
 Sweet, tangy and deep-fried crispy chicken chunks cater to a distinctly American palette – but the dish is nowhere to be found in any shape or form in China.
 Where does it come from?
 Who is General Tso?

-The original recipe is commonly attributed to Peng Chang-kuei, a banquet chef of the Nationalist government who fled to Taiwan during the Chinese Civil War, and later opened a restaurant in New York City, where he reportedly created the dish.
+The original recipe is commonly attributed to Peng Chang-kuei, a banquet chef of the Nationalist government who fled to Taiwan during the Chinese Civil War, and later opened a restaurant in New York City where he reportedly created the dish.
 The name is a reference to the Qing dynasty military leader Zuo Zongtang, but the reasons why are unclear.
-General Tso’s Chicken — and its brothers Orange and Sesame — form the golden trifecta of American fast food Chinese.
+General Tso’s Chicken — and its brothers, orange and sesame chicken — form the golden trifecta of American Chinese fast food.

 Lomo Saltado is a classic Peruvian dish that’s become a staple of the nation’s diet, but its origins are in chifa cuisine.
 (The word is a transliteration from the Cantonese for “cook/eat food.”)
 The chifa culinary tradition arose when immigrants from southern China arrived in Peru in the late 19th and early 20th centuries, modifying their favorite recipes to accommodate the local ingredients and creating one of the first true fusion cuisines in the process.